FAQs

 What are your fees?

-For individual therapy, initial and ongoing sessions are $185.
-For relational therapy, dyadic sessions are $225, individual sessions are $185, and sessions involving three or more individuals are $285.
-Limited sliding scale spots are available.
+For information regarding private pay, out-of-network, or sliding scale rates, please see our clinical services overview.
+Limited sliding scale and insurance spots are available.
 Payment is due at the time of service, and will be collected only via credit card (no cash or check).

 How do I get started?